 In particular, we added two new rules focused on improving the flexibility of the booking plugin.
-You can find them via Bookings > Booking Rules menu on your WP dashboard:
+You can find them via the Bookings > Booking Rules menu on your WP dashboard:

-- Advance reservation rules (a booking window): the minimum and maximum number of days available for booking before and after the check-in and check-out dates.
+- Advance reservation rules (a booking window): the minimum and a maximum number of days available for booking before and after the check-in and check-out dates.
 In other words, it’s the period of time between the reservation is made and the actual check-in.

 - Buffer time rules: an extra time that is added automatically to the already booked dates (confirmed reservations).
 In the COVID-19 realities, this option might be especially helpful; it allows you to perform any extra cleaning or sanitizing procedures before your client arrives and after they depart.